TraDuong1/tomcat-doradus-app/README.md

 Sample Tomcat app that uses Doradus Service
 ===========================================

-This is a Red Hat OpenShift sample containing a Tomcat that connects to and uses Doradus as a Service.
+This is a sample Openshift Tomcat app that connects to and does CRUD operations on an external Doradus.

 Running on OpenShift
 ----------------------------